jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 - Balance History (for missing unique account identifiers)
 ## Invalid or Missing Accounts
 ![image](images/Pasted_image_20240514205956.png)

 The dropdown that shows up when you try to add a new account is created and validated using the balance history records.
-If you are trying to add an account, and it isn't showing in the list, or you have a validation error on an existing account, likely the problem is that there isn't an associated record in the balance history sheet.
+If you are trying to add an account and it isn't showing in the list, or you have a validation error on an existing account, likely the problem is that there isn't an associated record in the balance history sheet.

 To solve this issue, simply create a balance history record for the account you want to add.
 It should then show up in the dropdown list and not throw any validation errors.
 ## Missing Data